compasjs/compas/docs/docs/actions-and-defaults.md

 to reinstall your dependencies.
 This way your local environment always matches the required dependency versions.

-Other actions, like automatically spinning up development dependencies in Docker need to be configured explicitly.
-See the respective integrations for how this works.

 ## Configuration

 Compas is configurable via a JSON file at `config/compas.json`.
 An empty config